I'm sooo not good at torturing so i outsource it to stalin

 My pulse quickened.
 That must be the old hermit's lair.

 The camp's stories resurfaced.
 Someone said his face was a horror, as if a cannon had gone off in it.
-They whispered that a nurse’s child once saw him washing hands in the river, caked with redness so thick it wouldn't rinse.
-He came to town every few weeks to trade furs.
-The procurement officers were men of legendary greed, but they never dared to ask him for a "brokerage" fee.
+They whispered that a nurse's child once saw him washing hands in the river, caked with redness so thick it wouldn't rinse.
+When he came to town to trade furs, the procurement officers, men of legendary greed, never dared to ask him for a "brokerage" fee.

 The fur trade, I reasoned, was a money-spinning business.
 And what does a lone man in the woods spend all his rubles on?
 Vodka.
 And more vodka.
 I knew the gold ring alone wouldn't buy my way home, but with the old man's fortune, it might just reinvent the odds.

 I didn't charge the cabin right away.
 If the old hunter was inside, he'd simply add me to his collection of woodland pests.
-So, for the next few days, I conducted reconnaissance.
+So, for the next few days, I conducted reconnaissance around the woods.

 Although time was running out, as our work was nearly finished here.
 Once the forestry was cleared, we'd be moved.
 Rumors said we could be sent to railway construction site, where conditions were worse, and guards were tighter.
 My window was closing.